artmouse155/startup/notes.md

 LearnProPlusPremium: A website about learning new skills.
 You can upload

+## Text Dungeon Showdown

+Text Dungeon Showdown!
+You compete against other players to play a cooperative text adventure game.
+-You have cards that have different effects:
+Add MAGIC BAG to inventory
+Use most recent item in inventory
+Encounter a MAGIC POTION (+2✨)? <- The question mark means that the potion might increase magic unless something special happened.

+"You approach an archway at the end of the room.
+Etched in stone above the door reads: (use inspirational quote API to insert a quote here)"

 ## Github Notes

 I learned that Github can be used to store cloud repositories.
 I learned how to use commands such as "clone", "fetch", "push" and "pull" to make use of my repository.